How do I potty train my puppy?

 Other Questions People Ask

-The first step in potty training your puppy is to establish a consistent routine that includes regular potty breaks, especially after meals, naps, and playtime.
-Choose a designated potty area outdoors and use a verbal cue like "go potty" to help your puppy associate the command with the action.
-Patience and positive reinforcement are key, so reward your puppy immediately when they eliminate in the correct spot.
-Avoid punishing accidents to keep the training positive and effective.
+To effectively potty train your puppy, establish a consistent routine that includes regular outdoor trips after meals, naps, and playtime.
+Choose a designated potty area and use a verbal cue like "go potty" to help your puppy associate the command with the action.
+Reinforce successful bathroom trips with treats and praise, and avoid scolding for accidents to keep the training positive.
+Supervise your puppy closely and consider using a crate or playpen when you can't watch them directly.